oneduo/nova-file-manager/docs/pintura.md

 :::

 The `editorOptions` object will be used to create the editor instance.
-You may make your own integration, but make sure to provide the `window.Nova.config.NovaFileManagerEditor` object.
+You may make your own integration, but make sure to provide the `window.novaFileManagerEditor` object.

 ## Passing options to field/tool